reveurmichael/machine_learning/Readme.md

     - image background
     - animation
     - transition
-- For each of those different feature
+- For each of those different features
     - create a seperate GitHub repository
     - therefore, you end up with multiple `remote`s on your local repository
 - Send the URLs of your reveal.js websites to the WeChat group when you finish.